popphp/pop-http/README.md

 Promises
 --------

-Promises allow you to stage asynchronous requests and call them at a later time in the application.
+Promises allow you to stage asynchronous requests within the application.
 When you initialize a client object and call it asynchronously, it will return a promise object.
 There are few different ways to achieve this:

 ```php
 use Pop\Http\Client;